jamespacileo/mr-piper/README.rst

 ---------------

-Heavily inspired by Yarn, Piper offers a dead simple way to manage a project's dependencies (and more).
+Heavily inspired by `yarn <https://yarnpkg.com/en/docs/cli/>`_, Piper offers a dead simple way to manage a project's dependencies (and more).

 Piper uses pip and virtualenv under the hood, and (just like NPM and Yarn) always installs packages in a project isolated environment.